SkollRyu/WordMaster/README.md

    1. Get the username and password
    2. Check both fields are not empty; username: at least 2 char, password: regex
    3. check if username exist, if not exists, tell him/her to register
-   4. if exist, we check if password equals to the password the related player in players arraylist
+   4. if exists, we check if password equals to the password the related player in players arraylist
    5. if yes, transit to lobby; if no, alert Wrong Password
 5. Guest: call getPlayerData
    1. Transit to lobby, disable save for them